The Logos: The Meletic Testament (Chapter 5 The Exile)

 124. In this place, silence has become both my companion and my adversary—it listens with infinite patience, yet offers no reply, leaving me to wrestle with thoughts that echo unanswered.

-125. Tell me, Heromenes, does the academy still breathe beneath the weight of these changing times, or has it been buried beneath hymns and imperial proclamations?
+125. Tell me, Heromenes, does the courtyard still breathe beneath the weight of these changing times, or has it been buried beneath hymns and imperial proclamations?

 127. They speak with conviction, yes, but I wonder—do they ever ask what it truly means to be saved, or do they accept without question the promises handed down to them by their faith or scriptures?